Professional MBA Downtown

 As an MBA student, you’ll be immersed in realistic and stimulating business discussions, projects, and studies that deepen your understanding of the key functional areas of management.
 Our educational approach addresses the personnel, information technology, ethical, regulatory, and competitive issues affecting most firms today.
 You’ll emerge equipped to contribute to your organization’s growth as a strategic thinker and able to assume increased responsibility.

-Students enrolling in the PMBA Evening program will be required to take foundation online courses for the following Quarter 1 classes.
+Students enrolling in the PMBA Downtown program will be required to take foundation online courses for the following Quarter 1 classes.
 The foundation courses are an instrumental part of the program.
 Online access will be granted once students confirm their admission.

 ACG6026 – Accounting for Managers

 - HBP – Financial Accounting Online Course: Introductory Section

 - HBP – Quantitative Methods Online Course

 In addition to participating in the mandatory Professional Development Seminars, students will also be required to attend Accounting Bootcamps prior to the first day of classes.
 The bootcamps will introduce basic accounting concepts, and will serve as good refresher courses.

 Financial Reporting and Analysis

 Organizational Design and Behavior